| Park | Highlights | Parking |

 Barbury Castle Country Park

 Barbury Castle, near Wroughton, is an Iron Age hillfort with panoramic views.
 The site is managed as a country park with walking trails.
-It's on the Ridgeway and popular with walkers and families.
+It's on the Ridgeway and popular with walkers, families, and dogs.
 Parking is available.

 Other green spaces